kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 It was designed to be functionally compatible using primarily all the same parts, and also software compatible, as it uses he same PIC and GAL firmware

-It was designed to work with the Model 1 attached via appropriate 40 pin ribbon cable, and specifically for the Model 1k via it's internal expansion port,
+It was designed to work with the Model 1 either
+* internally within the Model 1k via it's 40 pin internal expansion port.
+* or attached externally to any Model 1 via appropriate 40 pin ribbon cable.

+Attaching it to a Model 1's expansion port, means there is no need for a 40/50 pin adapter.

 The physical layout of the board while different still has the power and IO connection is on one side, and SD card and LED's on the other.